Normal Function

 References

-- Järvelä I, Torniainen S, Kolho KL.
+• Jarvela I, Torniainen S, Kolho KL.
 Molecular genetics of human lactase deficiencies.
 Ann Med.
 2009;41(8):568-75. doi: 10.1080/07853890903121033.
-Review.
 Citation on PubMed

-- Robayo-Torres CC, Nichols BL.
+• Robayo-Torres CC, Nichols BL.
 Molecular differentiation of congenital lactase deficiency from adult-type hypolactasia.
-Nutr Rev. 2007 Feb;65(2):95-8.
-Review.
+Nutr Rev. 2007 Feb;65(2):95-8. doi: 10.1111/j.1753-4887.2007.tb00286.x.
 Citation on PubMed

-- Torniainen S, Freddara R, Routi T, Gijsbers C, Catassi C, Höglund P, Savilahti E, Järvelä I. Four novel mutations in the lactase gene (LCT) underlying congenital lactase deficiency (CLD).
+• Torniainen S, Freddara R, Routi T, Gijsbers C, Catassi C, Hoglund P, Savilahti E, Jarvela I. Four novel mutations in the lactase gene (LCT) underlying congenital lactase deficiency (CLD).
 BMC Gastroenterol.
 2009 Jan 22;9:8. doi: 10.1186/1471-230X-9-8.
 Citation on PubMed or Free article on PubMed Central

-The resources on this site should not be used as a substitute for professional medical care or advice.
-Users with questions about a personal health condition should consult with a qualified healthcare professional.
+The information on this site should not be used as a substitute for professional medical care or advice.
+Contact a health care provider if you have questions about your health.